Namkhana: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Location

 Namkhana is located at 21.7699°N 88.2315°E. It has an average elevation of 4 m.

 Demographics

 According to the 2011 Census of India, Namkhana had a total population of 7,058 of which 3,609 are males and 3,449 are females.

 Civic administration

 Police station

 Namkhana police station covers an area of 95.26 km2.
 It has jurisdiction over parts of the Namkhana CD block.

 CD block HQ

 The headquarters of the Namkhana CD block are located at Namkhana village.

 Transport

 Namkhana is on the National Highway 12.
+The Hatania Doania Bridge at Namkhana connects Bakkhali with Kolkata by road.

 Namkhana railway station is on the Sealdah–Namkhana line of the Kolkata Suburban Railway system.

 Commuters

 With the electrification of the railways, suburban traffic has grown tremendously since the 1960s.
 As of 2005-06, more than 1.7 million (17 lakhs) commuters use the Kolkata Suburban Railway system daily.
 After the partition of India, refugees from erstwhile East Pakistan and Bangladesh had a strong impact on the development of urban areas in the periphery of Kolkata.
 The new immigrants depended on Kolkata for their livelihood, thus increasing the number of commuters.
 Eastern Railway runs 1,272 EMU trains daily.